 - Standardize patron entry formatting

 - Bring ‘Session Checkouts’ list to top of screen

 - Item checkout history sort options

 - Separate CDs in Holds Shelf Action List

 - Fast Bib Add barcode warning

 - Bug reporting and developer contact

 This extension comes with several features that cannot be disabled.

 Extension Dropdown Menu

 After installing the MPL Koha Patch you will notice an icon at the top right of the screen.
-By deault it will show the Madison Public Library logo, but this can be changed on the extension preferences page.
-There are a number of tools and links to frequently used websites (currenly they are MPL-centric, but there are plans to make them customizable in the future) that can be accessed from this dropdown panel.
+By default it will show the Madison Public Library logo, but this can be changed on the extension preferences page.
+There are a number of tools and links to frequently used websites that can be accessed from this dropdown panel.